Generic Name: eculizumab (e-kue-LIZ-oo-mab) (Intravenous route)

 - Meningococcal infection—Should not be given to patients with this condition.

 A nurse or other trained health professional will give you this medicine.
 This medicine is given through a needle placed into one of your veins.
-The medicine must be injected slowly, so your IV tube will need to stay in place for at least 35 minutes.
+It must be injected slowly, so your IV tube will need to stay in place for at least 35 minutes in adults and 1 to 4 hours in children.

 It is very important that you understand the requirements of the Soliris® REMS program, and become familiar with the Soliris® medication guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.
 Ask your pharmacist for the medication guide if you do not have one.

 Eculizumab may increase your chance of having serious infections, including a meningococcal infection.
 Avoid people who are sick or have infections.
 Tell your doctor right away if you develop headaches, nausea, vomiting, fever, a stiff neck or back, a rash, confusion, muscle aches, or if your eyes have become sensitive to light.
-Make sure you have received a vaccine to prevent meningococcus infections at least two weeks before you receive this medicine.
+Make sure you have received a vaccine to prevent meningococcus infections at least 2 weeks before you receive this medicine.
+You may also be given antibiotic medicines for 2 weeks to prevent infections if you are to use this medicine right away.
 If you have already received the meningococcal vaccine in the past, your doctor will decide if you need another dose.

 For patients with PNH: When this medicine is stopped you could have red blood cell destruction or breakdown (hemolysis).
 Your doctor will need to monitor you closely for at least 8 weeks after you stop using this medicine.
 Be sure to keep all appointments.

-For patients with aHUS: Your doctor may also need to check you for at least 12 weeks after stopping treatment with this medicine for blood clots in your small blood vessels called thrombotic microangiopathy (TMA).
+For patients with aHUS: Your doctor may also need to check for blood clots in your small blood vessels, called thrombotic microangiopathy (TMA) for at least 12 weeks after stopping treatment with this medicine.
 The signs and symptoms of TMA include chest pain, difficulty with breathing, mental depression or anxiety, or seizures.
 Call your doctor right away if you notice any of these signs and symptoms.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.